scheme-requests-for-implementation/srfi-123/srfi-123.md

     (set! (~ table "foo") "Foobar.")
     (ref table "foo" 'not-found)  ;=> "Foobar."

-Lack of a default argument raises an error in this case.
-Since `ref*` cannot take default arguments for any fields it accesses, it always raises an error when a hashtable key in the chain is not found.
+Lack of a default argument is an error in this case.
+Since `ref*` cannot take default arguments for any fields it accesses, it is an error when a hashtable key in the chain is not found.

     (define table (make-eqv-hashtable))
     (define lst (list 0 1 table 3))